vignesh362/Recognising-Cloth-Articles-Using-Tensorflow/README.md

-# recognising-cloth-articles-using-tensorflow
+# TensorFlow-Based Cloth Article Recognition

- this program uses the already avaliable data set mnist from keras, this program detects the type of clothing and gives an output
+This program utilizes the MNIST dataset from Keras to train a model for identifying clothing items in images.